kyma-project/test-infra/prow/scripts/lib/README.md

 ├── docker.sh # This script contains functions that interact with Docker.
 ├── gardener # This directory contains helper scripts used by Gardener pipeline jobs.
 ├── gcloud.sh # This script contains functions that interact with Google Cloud services.
-├── github.sh # This script contains function that configure git.
-├── junit.sh # This script contains functions  used for testing with JUnit.
 ├── kyma.sh # This script contains functions used for installing and interfacing with Kyma.
 ├── log.sh # This script provides unified logging functions.
 ├── testing-helpers.sh # This script contains functions adiding Kyma testing.